geoffsimons/image-pan-demo/README.md

 # Known Issues
 * Dragging outside the viewport div causes a loss of state because the event handler(s) is bound to only the div.
-* Need to add touch events
+* Have not been able to test multi-touch.
+Need to figure out how to do that with Chrome.